AllenCell/serotiny/CONTRIBUTING.md

     git clone git@github.com:{your_name_here}/serotiny.git
     ```

 3. Install the project in editable mode.
+Note that this will also install
+   [`pre-commit`](https://pre-commit.com), which will ensure your code gets
+   linted according to the this repo's standards before it is commited.
    (It is also recommended to work in a virtualenv or anaconda environment):

     ```bash
     cd serotiny/